When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 You can create custom time-off types and set accrual policies for each, but we noticed that there’s no option to set carryover rules.
 I can see that making it more difficult to manage and explain leave policies.

-Time clock and payroll
+Time Clock and Payroll

 When I Work’s time clock lets employees clock in and out from desktops, tablets, or smartphones.
 I liked that the platform includes geofencing and photo verification to prevent time theft, but I was surprised that there was no GPS tracking.
 This could really limit visibility for managers who oversee field teams on the move.